juheon/epitherapy_induced_antigen_GBM/README.md

 Furthermore, the script used to perform cap filtering for nanocage data can be found here: https://github.com/nakul2234/cageCapfilter

+The script for peak calling using nanoCAGE data and transcript profiling using long-read data can be found here: https://github.com/twlab/LRCAGE

 All scripts defined below can be found in the `bin` folder.

 # **Scripts and Descriptions**